dlang/DIPs/DIPs/DIP1xxx-SSS.md

 The DIP suggests the following changes:

-1. A new function, called `__move_post_blt`, will be added to druntime.
+1. A new function, called `__move_post_blt`, will be added to DRuntime.
-1. The user MAY create a member function, called `opPostMove`, in structs.
-If created, that function MUST follow a certain interface.
+1. The user MAY define a member function, called `opPostMove`, in structs.
+If defined, the function MUST follow a well-defined interface.
-1. When deciding to move a struct, the compiler will emit a call to the struct's `__move_post_blt` after blitting the struct and before releasing the old struct's memory. `__move_post_blt` will receive the old and new struct's pointers.
+1. When deciding to move a struct instance, the compiler MUST emit a call to the struct's `__move_post_blt` after blitting the instance and before releasing the memory containing the old instance. `__move_post_blt` MUST receive references to both the pre- and post-move instances.

 ### `__move_post_blt`'s implementation